akochkinbyrewerk/docs/Kiosk/en/User Guide [en].md

     * Following attributes must be specified for each cassette in dispenser (cassette number starts from 0):
     	* cassette_N - nominal of N-nth cassette, for example cassette_0="100 USD".
     	* default_capacity_N - banknotes count by default for N-nth cassette (admin can change that value during service procedures), for example: default_capacity_0="1000".

+* camera - Supported models (stored in "model" attribute):
+    - **"webcam"** - any webcam is compatible with your operating system.
+    - **"test_camera"** - test device emulated by Trovemat software for debug purpose.
+    * test_code - qr-code value scanned by test camera (see "Device emulation").
+Default value - 1Test18BrEkPVue1J9FXBRaHRavmzAiek.

 * point_info - In that section you can setup unlimited parameters with any name.
 These parameters will be interpreted as fields during client session.
 These fields can be used in receipts and in requests to gateways.
 "Id" of the field has name like _INFO_*, where * - name of the field written in uppercase letters.
 Name and value of the field can be setup by "name" and "value" attributes.
 Example: <dealer_name name="Dealer" value="Trovemat services seller, Gmbh" /> will be translated into field with id="_INFO_DEALER_NAME", name="Dealer" и value="Trovemat services seller, Gmbh".